uclaioes/bayren-atlas/methods.md

 title: Methods
 ---

-The **Bay Area Energy Atlas** is an interactive platform that combines PG\&E metered electricity and gas consumption data with contextual information about associated building attributes and socio-demographic characteristics.
+The **Bay Area Energy Atlas** is an interactive platform that combines PG&E metered electricity and gas consumption data with contextual information about associated building attributes and socio-demographic characteristics.
 It has been developed to inform energy planning efforts on a local level.
 All data accessible through this website has been aggregated in accordance with CPUC guidelines in order to protect customer privacy.

 To develop this public facing website, researchers have collected, processed, and analyzed energy and related data from a variety of sources.
 The site features interactive energy maps, comparative graphs, and tabular views of community energy profile data, both in isolation and normalized in multiple different ways.
 The aggregated information presented on this website has been compiled from a separate, confidential, spatially-aware relational database.
 The private monthly account level energy consumption records in this database are geographically linked to building characteristics and census attributes.